-Antoniadi et al. (2015) explored the clinical validity of a targeted NGS panel of 56 genes associated with IPN.
-From July 2013 to December 2014, 448 samples referred from neurologists (67%) or geneticists (33%) for evaluation were included that met clinical criteria.
-The criteria included idiopathic peripheral neuropathy with progressive weakness in hands/wrists, feet/ankles, or associated pes cavus or finger contractures, and/or peripheral sensory loss.
-Supportive nerve conduction studies were required, with an absence of other non-genetic causes or central nervous system involvement.
-Most patients (70%) were over the age of 18.
+Antoniadi et al. (2015) explored the clinical validity of a targeted NGS panel evaluating 56 genes associated with IPN.
+From July 2013 to December 2014, 448 samples referred from neurologists (67%) or geneticists (33%) meeting clinical criteria were evaluated.
+The inclusion criteria included a diagnosis of idiopathic peripheral neuropathy with progressive weakness in hands/wrists, feet/ankles, or associated pes cavus or finger contractures, and/or peripheral sensory loss with supportive nerve conduction studies and an absence of other non-genetic causes or central nervous system involvement.
+Most participants (70%) were over the age of 18.
 Variants were classified using the Association of Clinical Genetics Science Practice Guidelines.
-Genetic diagnosis was made in 137 (31%) patients, involving 195 pathogenic variants in 31 genes.
-Nearly half of the diagnosed patients had a pathogenic variant in a gene not previously available for testing, or in a gene whose primary clinical association was not IPN.
-The authors conclude that this approach overcomes the limitations of a sequential single gene approach and is an efficient tool for obtaining a genetic diagnosis in IPN.
+Genetic diagnosis was made in 137 (31%) participants, involving 195 pathogenic variants in 31 genes.
+Nearly half of those diagnosed had a pathogenic variant in a gene not previously available for testing, or in a gene whose primary clinical association was not IPN.
+The authors concluded that this approach overcomes the limitations of a sequential single gene approach and is an efficient tool for obtaining a genetic diagnosis in IPN.